bbbales2/regressions/README.md

 in the root directory.
 This installs the package in editable mode (so can edit the files and then test without reinstalling).

-Code is all stored in the
+Base code is stored in `/rat`.
+The Rust extension for executing NUTS is stored in `/src`.

 ## Tests